jdeon/foundryvtt-particles-fx/README.md

 * /pfx stopAll
 * /pfx stopById *id*

-We can add the param *--immediate* to not wait the end of the particules lifetime
+We can add the param *--instant* to not wait the end of the particules lifetime